 1. Ten Days Of Fasting And Penance

 The Sittirai Cavadee in Mauritius begins like any other Thaipusam festival in India.
 It starts with ten days of piousness, and the worshippers also have a custom tied to it, the flag hoisting or the Kodi Etram.
 The flag is tied in temples and is a declaration of the ten-day Cavadee festival when everybody is praying, fasting and eating vegetarian food.
+You must attend this 10-day festival to get acquainted with the traditions of Mauritius.

 2. The Night Before D-Day